FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Global_Bars.md

 Allows to send feedback to the FLUX:: Immersive support team.

-> With Send/Return plug-ins, if sampling rate and block size between DAW and Spat Revolution are different, the status bar will be red.
-Double-click on this bar to automatically change them into Spat Revolution.
+> With Send/Return plug-ins, if sampling rate and block size between DAW and _SPAT Revolution_ are different, the status bar will be red.
+Double-click on this bar to automatically change them into _SPAT Revolution_.